AdelinaM17n/AdelinaM17n.github.io/docs/posts/misc/_posts/2024-12-21-give-me-strength.markdown

 She'd be the first one to see this in action, and realistically, the only one I could show this to among people I know that could fully appreciate what it is to the fullest.

-And the moment of truth attrives, I run the program, and hit the keys `a` `k` `k` `a` `a`, and it outputs `අක්කා`, without any issues or hiccups.
+And the moment of truth arrives, I run the program, and hit the keys `a` `k` `k` `a` `a`, and it outputs `අක්කා`, without any issues or hiccups.
 A sense of relief and happiness fills me as I call out to my sister.
 The ensuing conversation goes as follows, roughly translated from Sinhala to English.
 > Her : What's up?
 Me : I've finally finished the keyboard thingy I've been working on for ages, I'm typing with it right now